tridactyl/site/content/gsoc_application.md

 > # A browser extension for programmers
 >
 > Our extension for Firefox, Tridactyl, is used by about 10,000 users every day.
 It aims to make controlling Firefox more like controlling Vim, a popular text editor.
 We aim to make as much as possible within the browser programmable.
-Our users have, for example, created keyboard shortcuts to clone a project they are viewing on GitHub and open a terminal in that directory.
+Our users have, for example, created keyboard shortcuts to clone a project they are viewing on GitHub and open a terminal in that directory; an intrepid developer added a Windows 98 theme for Hallowe'en.
 >
+> The extension is written in TypeScript, a variant of JavaScript.
+The nature of WebExtensions means that they are inherently asynchronous and multi-process; we have lots of interesting software engineering problems in that area.
+>
+> We also offer real-world experience with dealing with APIs (potentially across multiple platforms), which offer the added challenge of, amongst other things, trying to understand if a bug is in your own code or on the other side of the API.
+Writing concise bug reports with the minimum required to reproduce a bug is itself a worthwhile skill.
+Testing code that relies on an API can also be tricky; we use selenium and continuous integration.
+>
+> Tridactyl is also interesting because it is used by thousands of users for several hours a day every day.
+It is therefore important that changes we make are backwards compatible to avoid breaking people's workflows.
+It could be a good introduction to refactoring a live project.
+>
 > Our users are generally skilled programmers who want to have more control over their browser.
+This means that we have a high proportion of users who contribute code to Tridactyl (roughly 1% of users).
+This gives Tridactyl the feel of a much larger project as the code has been written by about a hundred different people.

 ## Proposals